mailgun/documentation/source/api-ip-pools.rst

  ================= ========================================================
- name              Name of the IP Pool being created description       (Optional) Description of the IP Pool being created ip                (Optional) IP to be added to the Pool being created
+ name              Name of the IP Pool being created description       (Optional) Description of the IP Pool being created ips                (Optional) IP to be added to the Pool being created

  ================= ========================================================